MuckRock/missouri-childcare-deserts/README.md

 ### Pandemic funding and grant applications
 - Through public records requests, MuckRock and The Missouri Indepedent recieved data on every application through seven grants in two federal COVID-19 relief programs — the Biden administration’s American Rescue Plan (ARPA) and the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 (CRRSA).
-- The raw data for each application can be found in [`data/raw`](`data/raw`) with ARPA and CRRSA precedending the grant type, as in `ARPA Paycheck Protection Round 3 with Paid`.
+- The raw data for each application can be found in [`data/raw`](`data/raw`) with ARPA and CRRSA precedending the grant type in the file name, as in `ARPA Paycheck Protection Round 3 with Paid`.

 ## Methodology